kyrillc/Reminders-swift/README.md

 * Most of the UI has been made.
 * Core Data has been implemented.
 * It's possible to add/edit/delete reminder/location entries.
+* It's possible to add scheduled and location-based notifications.

 ## Next Steps

-* Add scheduled notifications.
-* Add location-based notifications.
+* Add OnEntry/OnExit region options.
-* Implement more unit tests.
 * Add Undo/Redo feature?
 * Try out either RxSwift or ReactiveSwift?